idrm/html2pdfserver/README.md

 One option, if you plan to run this application as a Windows service, is [NSSM](https://nssm.cc/).
 Check [this post](http://giordanomaestro.blogspot.bg/2013/01/running-java-applications-as-windows.html) out for some tips.

+## Security

+The HTTP server that is launched by the application does not implement any kind of authentication or authorization scheme.
+As a basic precaution, you should add an IP whitelist rule to your firewall software to prevent unauthorized access.

+This application does not verify or sanitize the input data it receives (HTML, CSS, and PDF data), and the author does not guarantee these inputs cannot be used as attack vectors to breach the server this application runs on.

 ## Licensing Concerns

 The following legal aspects of using this application are the opinion of the author of this application.